 Invoice and Statement Layouts Section

 Select the default, customised or modern report layouts using the drop down menus.

-You can import your layout that you have created in the Sage One Custom Layout Designer by clicking on the Import button.
+You can import your layout that you have created in the Custom Layout Designer by clicking on the Import button.

 We have added additional layouts that you can choose from.
 Click on the Browse additional layouts section to view the layouts added:

 Select the layout that you want to use from the Layout drop down menu:

 If you want to personalise your documents with your logo, you will set the position for the logo and the logo itself on this tab.
 In the Position of Logo field, you can select to place your logo in the top left or top right of your documents.